Humayun-glitch/Smart-Home-UI/README.md

-# smart_home
+# Smart Home UI in Flutter

-A new Flutter project.
+A basic and minimalist UI in Flutter.

 ## Getting Started